BIPOLAR DISORDER AND SSD BENEFITS

-SSD & SSI benefits are tied to the date that you file your application.
+SSDI & SSI benefits are tied to the date that you file your application.
 If you do not file your application quickly, you are losing out on benefits.
 Find out more about past due disability benefits here.

 CONTACT CANNON DISABILITY LAW FOR HELP WITH YOUR BIPOLAR DISORDER CASE

 A qualified attorney can help you learn more about applying for benefits.
-Working with an attorney will help you make sure you have a strong case for disability benefits.
+Working with an attorney will help you make sure you have a strong case for benefits.
 If you hire Cannon Disability, we will make sure your application is complete.

 Likewise, we will appeal any SSA denial.
 We will also help you collect your medical records.
 Also, we will prepare you to be a better witness at your hearing.
 At your hearing, we also question the medical expert and vocational expert.
-These experts attend the hearing at the request of the disability judge.
+These experts attend the hearing at the request of the SSA judge.